bruno-sardine/Jura-Recipes/README.md

 - Hot Water for Tea: 176 degrees

 ###### What about J.O.E?
-- completely worthless?  no
-- buyer's remorse? a little
-- will I seriously use it?  probably.  more info to come
+- more info to come

 ---
 ## **Espresso (1oz):**